hemeac/kiwiTechTree/README.md

 Many parts have available upgrades such as engine upgrades which increase thrust/isp or structural upgrades which decrease the mass of the part.
 These upgrades generally come paired with a 50% increasee in the part cost and available later in the tech tree.
 The rebalance is an attempt to make my tech choices a bit more meaningful and allow my kerbins to spend some time testing jets in Kerbin's atmosphere earlier in the career prior to launching in space.

 I have added another over 70 tech nodes across the tree, but have tried to leave the general layout of the tree largely consistent with the Community Tech Tree.
 The major changes are adding a separate branch for solid rocket boosters and if you have mods which have cryogenic engines, this will move them to a different branch from the Liquid Fuel Branch.
 I have also tried to separate out science more explicitly within the tech tree.
 While I have shifted some of the nodes around, I have not removed any, thus leaving some compatibility with any mod that I have not explictly supported.
 To balance the additional number of science nodes, I have reduced some of the costs.
 Expect to need to collect around 40% more science points over the course of your career to unlock the majority of the tree with parts.
+Science multipliers have increased within Kerbin, but have generally been reduced outside of Kerbin's Sphere of Influence.
+Expect to need to visit more planets to complete the tech tree.

 I calibrated the nodes around stock, expansion packs, Restock/Restock+ and Missing History.
 The name of the nodes do not fully indicate the type of technology within the node, but rather the type of technologies that you should expect to find along the branch.
 However, some branches do not fully represent their current use (ie. miniaturization where you will find ground science).
 I have decided at this point to not rename them.
 Given the number of nodes, you will benefit by having several parts mods.